StoneLabs/working-graves/README.md

 You can now go to the grave to collect your items.

+> :warning: **Important Note:**
+>
+> Graves are dimension specific.
+If you die in the nether, you need a free grave in the nether.
+If you die in the end, you need a free grave in the end, etc...
+(I might add an option to only use overworld graves in the future)

 ## Server operators

 You can see various debug information using the /graves command.